anil-bit/yolo-v5--pytorch/README.md

 Each image's file should be /images/*.jpg with its pathname.
 An example would be:

-        dataset/images/train2017/000000109622.jpg  # image
+     /home/anil/Videos/yolov5/data/image/750P02F-ZOSP1-N_191_A_1_NG10_10.jpeg

-location of the txt file and jpeg file should be in the same folder
+location of the txt file and jpeg file should be in the same folder.

+# Train

+Train a YOLOv5s model on your data  by specifying model config file --cfg models/yolo5s.yaml, and dataset config file --data data/anil.yaml.
+Start training from pretrained --weights yolov5s.pt, or from randomly initialized --weights ''.
+Pretrained weights are auto-downloaded from Google Drive.